-For the most current information on high school Equivalency testing, please contact the Transitional Studies department at 253-589-5702 or 253-589-5744.
+For the most current information on preparing for high school equivalency testing, please contact the Transitional Studies department at 253-589-5702.
 In order to sign up for testing, please create an account at www.ged.com.
 From the site, students can schedule exams, access study materials, learn about the testing experience, and access additional information.
 GED®Test scores completed prior to Jan.
 1, 2014, are no longer valid.